 Aaron Roetcisoender maintains proper mailing databases for all member schools, committee members and related affiliate members.
 He coordinates the distribution of books and materials to all member schools.
-Mr. Roetcisoender also oversees administration of the WIAA's facility operations/maintenance, Scholastic Achievement Program, Scholastic Cup, Academic State Champions, Athlete of the Week, Team of the Month, Student of the Month, Clock Hours, and Coaches Standards/Education.
-In addition, he is a leader at the state-level as a Event and Tournament Manager.
+Aaron also oversees administration of the WIAA's facility operations/maintenance, Scholastic Achievement Program, Scholastic Cup, Academic State Champions, Athlete of the Week, Team of the Month, Student of the Month, Clock Hours, and Coaches Standards/Education.
+In addition, he is a leader at the State-level as an Event and Tournament Manager.

-Mr. Roetcisoender received his Bachelor of Arts degree in Communication with an emphasis in Public Relations and a minor in Sports Management at Pacific Lutheran University.
-While there, he competed for four years on the Lutes baseball team.
+Aaron received his Bachelor of Arts Degree in Communication, with an emphasis in Public Relations, and a Minor in Sports Management at Pacific Lutheran University.
+While there, he competed all for four years on the Lutes baseball team.